 Computation: A computation is a possibly non-terminating expression that could be further simplified.

-Denotation: Denotation is the meaning attributed to an expression or object from a mathematical set called domain.
+Denotation: Denotation is the meaning attributed to an expression or object from a mathematical set called a domain.

-Continuation: A continuation is the rest of a computation, after a given expression has been evaluated.
+Continuation: A continuation is the rest of a computation, after just after the point where a given expression has been evaluated so far.

 Environment: An environment refers to the context in which the association of values with variables are found.
 It maps variables to semantic values (constants or closure) [1].

-Object: An object refers to a collection of data together with functions to operate on that data [[3].
+Object: An object refers to a collection of data together with functions to operate on that data [3].